LaihoE/Python-demoparser/readme.md

 ## Performance

-**Your performance will mostly depend on how fast your HDD/SSD is.**
+**Your performance will mostly depend on how fast your HDD/SSD is.** You can roughly calculate this part by demo size / reading speed.

 Below are some rough estimates for parsing speeds **excluding I/O**.
 Unfortunately the demo format does not allow proper skipping of tick data, we have to parse all the data if we want at least 1 field from the tick data.
 Game events can be parsed seperately and don't depend on tick data.